howardmumu/R-CNN-understanding/README.md

 Note: All CNN parameters are shared across all categories, however, less flexible.
 (Why can we share all the parameters?)

 ### Training
+1) Supervised pre-training.
+2) Domain-specific fine-tuning. -> SGD training of the CNN parameters using only warped region proposals.